philthompson/blog/gen/static/nfl-elo/index.md

 ## Other Pages

+[Circle of Parity](./circle-of-parity.html) &mdash; A record of the earliest "circle of parity" found for each season.
+Not Elo related.

 [November 5, 2025 &mdash; "NFL Week 10 Has Been Strangely Unpredictable For 30+ Seasons"](../2025/NFL-Week-10-Has-Been-Strangely-Unpredictable-For-30-Seasons.html)

 [October 17, 2023 &mdash; "NFL Elo Models Compared"](../2023/NFL-Elo-Models-Compared.html)